tvanantwerp/automated-social-images/blog.md

 ## Introduction

+When you share a link on social media, the platform will often display a preview of the content.
+This preview usually includes a title, a description, and an image.
+The image is called a "social cover image" or "social card".
+It's a visual representation of the content you're sharing, and it's important for attracting clicks and engagement.

+Creating these images manually can be time-consuming, especially if you have a lot of content to share and you want a similar style of image for each page.
+In this tutorial, we'll show you how to automatically generate social cover images for your blog posts using Node.js and the Cloudinary API.

 ## Generating Social Cover Images with Canvas

 There are several ways to use web technology to generate images.
 Perhaps the most obvious is to use the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 With canvas, we can load images, draw shapes, write text, and create a new image file.